dojo/docs/dojo/marginBox.rst

 Dojo 1.7 (AMD)
 --------------

-In dojo 1.7, this API has been moved to dojo/_base/html and is the alias of geom.position in dojo/dom-geometry.
+In dojo 1.7, this API has been moved to dojo/_base/html.

 .. code-block :: javascript
  :linenos: